-If you're involved in administering or setting up a charitable trust, estate, society, association or any other type of charitable organisation, this guide will help you.
+If you're involved in administering or setting up a charitable organisation, this guide will help you.
 This is only a general guide - for more specific issues, refer to other Inland Revenue publications listed on page 43.

 Charities Services registers and monitors charitable organisations and provides education and support to the charitable sector.
 For more information go to page 10 or go to their website charities.govt.nz